alphagov/govuk-rfcs/rfc-139-enable-http3.md

 - Better security via end-to-end encryption at the transport layer
 - Establish an ecosystem that is easier to evolve from our current TCP usage

-Eventually our users will also be able to take advantage of [Connection Migration](https://tools.ietf.org/id/draft-tan-quic-connection-migration-00.html), where QUIC end-points will be able to migrate connections to different IP addresses and network paths at will.
-Although realistically, this is likely a number of years away.
+Eventually our users will also be able to take advantage of [Connection Migration](https://tools.ietf.org/html/draft-paulo-quic-migration-00), where QUIC end-points will be able to migrate connections to different IP addresses and network paths at will.

+Connection migration is an optional part of the specification that isn't currently implemented anywhere.
+Once enabled it will allow a users device to seamlessly transition between multiple QUIC connections (e.g. Cellular to known Wi-fi).
+This is achieved by introducing the concept of a connection ID that is carried by QUIC packets, which can be used to identify a connection.

+A user is likely to find this useful if they are live streaming data (web conferencing, large file upload / download, real-time navigation etc).
+A live demo of this technology in cation can be [found here](https://www.youtube.com/watch?v=In1aALwdahY).

+Since this is optional in the QUIC specifications, realistically its practical adoption may be a number of years away.

 ## Summary